Horizontal-org/Tella-website/README.md

-# About Tella Website + Documentation
+# About the Tella website and documentation

 This repository is the home of all Tella documentation: including videos, step-by-step guides, turorials and detailed description of Tella's features.
 This website is built using [Docusaurus](https://docusaurus.io/).

-You can access Tella Website here: https://tella-app.org/
+You can access the Tella website here: https://tella-app.org/

 # About Tella